Retiring in Dubai: a complete guide

 However, it's important to consult a financial advisor about potential tax implications back in the US.

-What programs are there for emigrating to Dubai?
+What programs are there for emigrating to Dubai from the US?

 There are several programs for retirees wanting to emigrate to Dubai, including the Residence Visa for the Retired (requiring AED 1 million in property, savings, or monthly income), the Golden Visa (for significant investors), and the Freelance/Remote Work Visa.